alemar99/blog.marcolini.dev/src/content/blog/02-pydantic-optional-model/index.md

 	last_name: str | None
 ```

 Now you’re repeating fields across multiple classes.
 Every time the original `User` model changes, you have to manually update `UserCreate` and `UserUpdate` to stay in sync.
-If your app has lots of models, this quickly becomes tedious—and error-prone.
+If your app has lots of models, this quickly becomes tedious and error-prone.

 # A first possible solution
 After browsing a bit on the internet, I found [this issue](https://github.com/pydantic/pydantic/issues/3120) in Pydantic's github repository.
 It addresses exactly this pain point: how to derive a version of an existing model where all fields are optional.